marceloakalopes/profy-api/README.md

 ## Resume Parser API

-FastAPI service that converts PDF resumes into structured JSON using MarkItDown for text extraction and OpenAI for normalization.
+FastAPI service that converts PDF and DOCX resumes into structured JSON using MarkItDown for text extraction and OpenAI for normalization.
 It exposes a small set of authenticated endpoints and comprehensive OpenAPI/Swagger docs.

 ### Features